Plant identification and monitoring +

 Hand lenses – ideally x20 (or x15; x10) good range of quality and price available from NHBS

-Priority Habitat Inventory to make sure you’re eligible for GS6 option in CS then please see these “how to” slides .
-There are notes on how to do the survey and a priority habitats lowland meadows recording sheet .
+To make sure you’re eligible for GS6 option in CS then please see these “how to” slides and survey method guidance.
+There are additional notes on how to do the survey and a Priority Habitats Lowland Meadows Survey Sheet .

 Wildflower photo ID – Herefordshire Meadow Makers ID Sheet 2020